dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/scores/top/:count
 #### Description
 Gets top `count` scores achieved in the game by all users, in descending order.
 This can include more than one score per user.
+Supports paging via the `skip` query string parameter, check [here](#paging) for details.
 #### Sample HTTP response
 ```javascript
 [